X01XX/Unorthodox-Expert-System/README.md

 After 50 to 60 samples of the current state (you can lean on the Enter key), enough groups are formed to allow the program to plan actions to change the current state as needed.

 What is needed?
-Resampling a state to insure that the change an action causes is repeatable.
+Sampling a state to insure that the change an action causes is repeatable.
 Sampling a state to enlarge an existing group.
 Sampling a state where two groups intersect and make different predictions.
 Sampling states adjacent to a group to test the boundaries of the group.

 Plans appear as something like "P[1,2,4]" which means: Run action 1, then 2, then 4, to get to a desired state.
 Then run the need action to get the desired sample.
 The command "ppd need-number" shows a good map of the plan.